ClementTsang/bottom/docs/content/troubleshooting.md

     <figcaption><sub>The last entry is the new entry for Iosevka</sub></figcaption>
 </figure>

-1. Then, open the Command Prompt/PowerShell, and right click on the top bar, and open "Properties":
+1. Then, open the Command Prompt/PowerShell, and right-click on the top bar, and open "Properties":

 <figure>
     <img src="../assets/screenshots/troubleshooting/cmd_prompt_props.webp" alt="Opening the properties menu in Command Prompt/PowerShell"/>